scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [ANNOUNNCING: Uno Platform 3.0 – Linux Support, Fluent, Material and more.](https://platform.uno/blog/announncing-uno-platform-3-0-linux-support-fluent-material-and-more/) - (August 13, 2020) - Today, at our annual UnoConf conference we announced several new major advancements and have laid out the vision for Uno Platform in H2 2020 and beyond.
+Our vision is to enable you to develop pixel-perfect, multi-platform applications using C# and WinUI.
+The 3.0 release brings us ever so closer to that vision.

 * [Syncfusion’s First Control for Uno Platform: Charts](https://www.syncfusion.com/blogs/post/syncfusions-first-control-for-uno-platform-charts.aspx) - (August 5, 2020) - Syncfusion is happy to reveal the availability of its very first control for the Uno Platform, the Charts control.
 In this blog, we will provide a brief introduction to the Uno Platform, the key features of our Charts control, followed by the steps to integrate our Charts control in an Uno Platform application.

 * [GitHub Actions for UWP apps – the Good, the Bad and the Ugly](http://www.dotnetapp.com/github-actions-for-uwp-apps-the-good-and-the-bad-and-the-ugly/) - (July 17, 2020) - I created a blank UWP app that is available at my GitHub.
 My Release Builder workflow allows the creation of a release version of a UWP app ready that can be submitted to Partner Center.